Baby romper - bodypaint Jilamara

 - Baby romper featuring hand screenprinted panel

-- orange cotton on back
+- black cotton on back

 - elastic legs and sides